dgis/xsddiagram/ReadMe.txt

 CHANGES:

+version 0.12 (2012-12-01)
+- Accept all kind of https certificates when the xsd dependencies (import or include) point to a TLS/SSL url.
+- Prompt the user to authenticate when the xsd dependencies (import or include) point toward a secured url.

 version 0.11 (2012-07-22)
 - Remove the "Order" attributes in the source file XmlSchema.cs which are imcompatible with mono > 2.6!